uidaholib/main-web-redesign_draft/content/copyright/index.md

 The University of Idaho is committed to respecting the rights of copyright holders and complying with copyright law.

 For further information about copyright, please consult the University of Idaho Faculty Staff Handbook <a href="http://www.webpages.uidaho.edu/fsh/5300.html">section 5300</a> and <a href="http://www.webpages.uidaho.edu/fsh/6580.html">section 6580</a>.
-You can also contact the Library's Copyright Librarian, <a href="mailto:khenrich@uidaho.edu">Kristin Henrich</a>, or consult the <a href="https://www.uidaho.edu/general-counsel">University's Office of General Counsel</a>.
+You can also contact the Library's <a href="mailto:lib-copyright@uidaho.edu">copyright team</a>, or consult the <a href="https://www.uidaho.edu/general-counsel">University's Office of General Counsel</a>.